Child Care Business Plan Template

 • Is the market declining or increasing?

-• Who are the key competitors in the local or national market?
+• Who are the key competitors in the target market?

 • What trends are affecting the child care industry?